 Southern Living SEPTEMBER 2010

 1. Combine yeast, warm water, and 2 tsp. sugar in bowl of a heavy-duty electric stand mixer; let stand 5 minutes.
-Stir in eggs, next 3 ingredients, 3 cups flour, and remaining sugar.
+Stir in eggs, next 3 ingredients, 3 cups wheat flour, and remaining sugar.
 Beat dough at medium speed, using paddle attachment, until smooth.
-Gradually beat in remaining 3 to 3 1/2 cups flour until a soft dough forms.
+Gradually beat in 3 to 3 1/2 cups bread flour until a soft dough forms.

 2. Turn dough out onto a well-floured surface, and knead until smooth and elastic (about 8 to 10 minutes), sprinkling surface with flour as needed.
 Place dough in a lightly greased large bowl, turning to grease top.
 Cover and let rise in a warm place (85º), free from drafts, about 1 hour or until doubled in bulk.